-I’ve seen rustic paper mache bowls popping up all over Pinterest and Instagram, and they look o cool.
-I used to love working with clay and mache products, so I thought I would give it a try to make a paper mache bowl of my own and share it with you with another Episode of Let’s Make Something.
+I’ve seen rustic paper mache bowls popping up all over in the design world, and they look so cool.
+I love working with clay and mache products, so I thought I would give it a try to make a paper mache bowl DIY of my own and share it with you with another Episode of Let’s Make Something.
+You can watch the video below for a more in-depth details, or go by the step by step images below.

 This post contains affiliate links.
 See our sponsor and affiliate disclosure here.

-The bowl was fun and easy to make using a pre-mixed product I found, and even though it took several days of dry time, my DIY paper mache bowl turned out to be really cool.
+While some DIY paper mache recipes call for flour, white glue and paper napkins, this bowl was fun and easy to make using a pre-mixed paper mache pulp product I found.
+Even though it took several days of dry time, my DIY paper mache bowl turned out to be really cool.
 Even though it’s not for food use or wet applications, It’s such a fun decorative piece… we actually keep our TV remotes in ours!

 I have the instructions below and a few tips that make the process much easier!
-You can also watch the video for the full instructions and the bonus video to see how the foot of the bowl is created up-close.
+You can also watch the video for the full instructions and the bonus video to see how the foot of the bowl and rim of the bowl is created up-close.
+There are lots of ways to makes and style these paper mache bowls as seen on both Instagram and Pinterest.

-To make your paper mache bowl. you’ll need: Paper mache pre-mix, a tub to mix it in and water, small bowl or jar with water , clay tools, a large bowl wrapped in plastic wrap as a “mold”, a dust mask and possibly eye- protection, paper towels.
+To make your paper mache bowl. you’ll need: Paper mache paper pulp pre-mix, a tub to mix it in and water, small bowl or jar with water , clay tools, a large bowl mold wrapped in plastic wrap or aluminum foil as a “mold”, a dust mask and possibly eye- protection, paper towels.
 Find supplies here.
 I grabbed a few in progress still shots from the video so you could see a few more steps.

-Start making your bowl, wrap your large “mold” bowl in plastic wrap.
-This will make it easier to remove your paper mache piece later.
-Set aside until your paper mache mixture is ready.
-Mix your mache compound according to the instructions.
+This paper mache bowl is definitely a more mature, high end version.
+To start making your paper mache bowl with bowl with pulp dough, wrap your large “mold” bowl in plastic wrap or use foil-covered bowls(This will make it easier to remove your paper mache piece later. ) Set aside until your paper mache mixture is ready.
+Mix your mache compound according to the instructions squeezing the water into the mix.
 The mixture seems to kick up a lot of dust so wearing a dust mask is advised.
-Once your mixture is thoroughly mixed, start taking clumps, flattening them slightly, and molding it around your bowl. the mixture should be moixed thicke enough to grab the bowl.
-If ti’s sliding off it’s has too much water and needs more paper mixture.
+Once your mixture is thoroughly mixed, and all of the small, dry lumps are worked out, start by taking clumps and flattening them slightly.
+Mold them around the outside of the bowl until they are a uniform 1/4 to 1/2 inch. the mixture should be mixed thick enough to “grab the bowl”.
+If it’s sliding off it’s has too much water and needs more paper mixture.
+Use a little water to smooth if needed.

-I found by placing paper towel or parchment paper under the DIY paper mache bowl before working made it easier to form the rim of when making your rounded shape.
+I found by placing paper towel or parchment paper under the DIY paper mache bowl before working made it easier to form the rim of when making your rounded shape at the top of the bowl.

-After the bowl is formed around the mold and smoothed out (This is where a small bowl of water comes in handy.
-Keeping your fingers wet help it to smooth and glide over the paper mache mixture.), make two “snakes” with the mixture and press them flat to form a rim at the top and at the bottom foot using your clay tools to help adhere them (check out the video on how to add the foot for a closer look.).
+After the entire bowl is formed around the mold and smoothed out (This is where a small bowl of water comes in handy.
+Keeping your fingers wet help it to smooth and glide over the paper mache mixture), make two “snakes” with the mixture and press them flat to form a thick rim detail at the top and at the bottom foot using your clay tools (or the round end of the back end of the paintbrush) to help adhere them.

 Once this step is completed, place in a flat place and let it dry over a few days.
 I placed a monitored fan on mine during the day to help it dry faster.